OpenEnergyDashboard/DesignDocs/weather/weather.md

 ## Getting weather data

-Update 7/24: A team created code in this [GitHub repo](https://github.com/9brian/OED/tree/frontend-team) on branch frontend-team to create a weather location and get the temperature data.
+Update 7/2024: A team created code in this [GitHub repo](https://github.com/9brian/OED/tree/frontend-team) on branch frontend-team to create a weather location and get the temperature data.
 While working, it needs the following:

 - Several translation keys are not done: weather.input.error, weather.failed.to.create.location & weather.successfully.create.location where others should be checked.
 - There is a fetchData npm command in package.json.
 It is not working, the name should be changed and there should be a way to specify dates.
 See src/server/services/weather/fetchData.js.
 - A system needs to be set up to get weather data for a location.
 This should be via a admin interface and cron jobs to do automatically.
 - The code should be reviewed and updated as needed.
 See src/client/app/components/weather/ for the UI code.
 Note @huss did a review of one version and their notes can be asked for.
-- The SQL code in src/server/sql/weather_data/ and src/server/sql/weather_location/ does not have a migration in src/server/migrations/1.0.0-1.1.0 (or whatever version is needed).
+- The SQL code in src/server/sql/weather_data/ and src/server/sql/weather_location/ does not have a migration in src/server/migrations/1.0.0-2.0.0 (or whatever version is needed).

+This code is now out of data with development so the first step is to merge with development to get it up to date.

 In addition, the graphic with meter/group data and weather data needs to be done.
+See section below on this.

 It has become clearer that normalizing by temperature is more complex: